WolframBlockchainLabs/MarloweSC-Execution/MilestoneFour/ResponseToAuditReport.md

 The Audit was based on documentation and discutions with the Wolfram team and performed with the `cooked-validators` library for testing.

-They organized their findings in three categories (Low, Medium, High) depending on the severity.
+They organized their findings in four categories (low, medium, high and critical) depending on the severity.
 In total, they report 14 issues.
 The report includes remediation measures for each issue.
 Additionally, they delivered a nix enviroment, a test suite and an example of a fixed validator.

 ## 4. Overview of changes to Oracle Validator